-- Evaluate the design of the BAS and NZ scalable hot water drill for possible build of a clean modular hot water drill.
-Revisit the IDP Conceptual Design of the Scalable Hot Water Drill for a clean drill that minimizes its logistical footprint including fuel supply. - Develop the Conceptual Design for collecting a small amount (chips to several cm) of subice rock/mixed media/mud in a frozen regime using an intermediate or deep ice core drill in a fluid filled hole, for example with the Foro 3000 drill. - Investigate a lighter weight source of power to replace generators for drilling systems, in order to ease demand on logistics, including renewable energy. - Finish the Conceptual Design and begin the Detailed Design for replicate coring for the Foro 3000 drill. - Identify procurement source and cost for potential purchase of a rapid hole qualifier (temperature and caliper) for field scientist use in borehole logging applications. - Evaluate options for new drilling fluids for future ice and rock drilling projects, in collaboration with international partners.
+- Build a scalable hot water drill for clean modular subglacial access drilling that minimizes its logistical - 1423 footprint including fuel supply (e.g. replica of the BAS/NZ drill) - Implement modifications needed for the 700 Drill to increase core quality, length, and production rate. - Evaluate success of the 2025-26 field test of shallow wet ice core drilling (using parts from other drills), - 1426 including chip handling.
+Produce a draft document with the field test outcomes and recommend whether - or not a stand-alone shallow wet ice coring drill should be built. - Finish adapting a commercial drill rig for retrieving rock core from beneath 200 m of ice (BASE Drill) - Finish the Conceptual Design and begin the Detailed Design for replicate coring capability for the Foro - 1430 3000 Drill. - Develop the Conceptual Design for collecting a small amount (chips to several cm) of sub-ice rock/mixed - media/mud in a frozen regime using an intermediate or deep ice core drill in a fluid filled hole, for example - 1433 with the Foro 3000 Drill. - Investigate lighter weight sources of power and/or renewable energy technology to replace generators - for drilling systems and ease demand on logistics. - Identify procurement source and cost for potential purchase of a rapid hole qualifier (temperature and - caliper) to meet the scientific need in borehole access applications. - Establish Science Requirements for new drilling fluids for future ice and rock drilling projects, including - clean ice core drilling (for biological and gas sampling) for future collaboration with international partners.

-Priority 3 (needed in 3 to 5 years):

-- Develop the Detailed Design for a clean hot water basal ice coring sonde for a hot water drill. - Establish the IDP Science Requirements for identification and planning of borehole maintenance and fluid maintenance over time, including removing (or lowering) drilling fluid from a borehole (for example for freezing in a sensor). - Create a second, updated Blue Ice Drill.

-- Build a Scalable Hot Water Access drill for creating access holes in ice that has modular capability for clean access. - Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements. - Establish the Science Requirements for retrieving sidewall ice samples at specific depths in an existing borehole without using an ice coring drill. - Draft a feasibility paper outlining the potential for using shallow drill fluid columns for ice coring.
+1440 Priority 3 (needed in 3 to 5 years): 1441 1442 • Develop the Detailed Design for a clean hot water basal ice coring sonde for a hot water drill that has the ability to integrate with other hot water drills or deep ice coring drills.
+1443 1444 1445 • Establish the IDP Science Requirements for identification and planning of borehole maintenance and fluid maintenance over time, including removing (or lowering) drilling fluid from a borehole (for example for freezing in a sensor).
+1446 1447 • Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements.
+1448 1449 • Establish the Science Requirements for retrieving sidewall ice samples at specific depths in an existing borehole without using an ice coring drill.
+1450 1451 • Write a summary paper outlining the results from past attempts and the prognosis for future use of shallow drill fluid columns for ice coring.
+1452 1453